 Tools and Techniques for Information Architecture

-When it comes to Information Architecture (IA), using the right tools and techniques is essential to ensure content is organized intuitively, making it easier for users to navigate.
-Here are some of the key tools and techniques used by information architects:
+When it comes to information architecture (IA), using the right tools and techniques is essential to ensure content is organized intuitively, making it easier for users to navigate.
+These practices define information structure and help build clarity and usability into digital experiences.

 Wireframing Tools